WVUHPC/Introduction-HPC/_episodes/09-tmux.md

 >
 > Using the tables above follow this simple challenge with tmux
 >
-> 1. Log in to Spruce and create a tmux session
+> 1. Log in to Thorny Flat and create a tmux session
 >
 > 2. Inside the session create a new window
 >